 Location: Hornet Village Building 100 - 1st floor.

-Location: Hornet Village Building 200 - Terrace Level.
+Location: Hornet Village Building 100 - 2nd Floor.

-The students who participate in this Theme Community will want to participate in an active lifestyle.
-Residents work alongside faculty and staff mentors and their Resident Assistants to engage in community activities that help them to develop both individually and as a group.
-Examples of what our Adventure Theme Community did this year: camping trip at Red Top Mountain, hiking around Lake Allatoona, indoor rock-climbing and tubing down the Chattahoochee!
-Even if you have never done any of these activities, if you are willing to try something NEW this community is for you!
+The students who participate in this community participate in an active lifestyle.
+Residents work alongside staff members to engage in community activities that help them to develop both individually and as a group.
+Examples of what the adventure community did in the past: camping trip at Red Top Mountain, hiking around Lake Allatoona, indoor rock-climbing and tubing down the Chattahoochee!
+Even if you have never done any of these activities, if you are willing to try something new, this community is for you!

 Stonewall - Kennesaw Campus